Santa Barbara California

 Sometimes people who are called to serve the Lord or to serve in a public area, want to continue to do so, even if they are in spirit form.
 Past Friars involved in ministry at Mission Santa Barbara haven’t been retired just yet, seeing the needs of the living congregation and its leadership, despite being in spirit form.

-Two entities of perhaps Spanish guards or Indians apparently still are on duty.
+Two entities, perhaps Spanish guards or Indians, apparently are still on duty.
 (See investigation below)

-Spirits can be restless if their remains are not respected (being moved, desecrated, no markers)
+Spirits can be restless if their remains are not respected (by being moved, desecrated, or buried with no markers).

-Many Chamush Indian remains had been dissolved in the lye pit located where the rose garden is now planted.
-When the mission was built, the lye that had Indian remains dissolved in its substance, was used in the mortar to cement the bricks together while building the mission.
-There is still a wall that is standing that contains some of the original bricks.
+In the past, many Chamush Indian remains were dissolved in a lye pit located where the rose garden is now planted.
+When the mission was built, the lye was used in the mortar to cement bricks together.
+A wall that contains some of the original bricks still stands here.

-People that were killed in a mass group because of murder, war, or disease, sometimes are restless and make themselves known to the people who are still in this world.
-Many Chumash Indians died of European diseases brought to them by the Spanish soldiers and perhaps the settlers.
+The spirits of people that were killed in a mass group, whether from murder, war, or disease, are sometimes restless and make themselves known to those of this world.
+Many Chumash Indians died of European diseases brought to them either by the Spanish soldiers or by settlers.
 The Chumash had no immunity.

-Many Chumash Indians and others died in the 1824 Chumash Indian uprising, caused by the Chumash Indians’ miserable mistreatment by the hands of the Spanish soldiers.
-After being so kindly treated with love and encouragement and fairness by the Friars, harsh treatment wasn’t going to work.
+Many Chumash Indians and others died in the 1824 Chumash Indian uprising, a result of their miserable mistreatment at the hands of Spanish soldiers.
+After being so kindly treated by the Friars, harsh treatment wasn’t going to work.